ZeroCoolHacker/easy-school/README.md

 Setting up Easy School is very easy.
 ## Want to Use?
-This branch is under development right now.
-But if you want to use it in a small setup then you can [deploy this commit](https://github.com/ZeroCoolHacker/easy-school/tree/6ad71e3024e9abfc37ae6fb1cdec2362ed6d382a) as it is properly working except the Fee summary report
+You can clone this branch and use it right now using any of the methods mentioned below

 ## Building

 It is best to use the python `virtualenv` tool to build locally: